-Technology in the 21st Century provided organizations with an ability to change their mode of transport of hazmat easily.
-More so, technology has allowed for an in-depth understanding of the impacts of exposure and thus led to better ways to maintain safety.
-Liu et al. (2014) note that technology has the potential of improving the current modes used in the transportation of the hazmat.
-Therefore, technology is an integral part of the shipping, and thus, companies should find means of synchronizing it with the type of transportation used.
-Analysis of technology indicates that technology also provides organizations with better ways of monitoring the materials while in transit.
-In this way, all the people involved have real-time information on the materials as they move along the itinerary.
+Technology in the 21st century provides organizations with an ability to change their mode of transport of hazmat easily.
+More so, technology has allowed for an in-depth understanding of the impacts of exposure and thus, led to better ways to maintain safety.
+Liu et al. (2014) note technology has the potential of improving the current modes used in the transportation of the hazmat.
+Therefore, technology is an integral part of shipping, and thus, companies should find means of synchronizing it with the type of transportation used.
+An analysis of technology indicates technology also provides organizations with better ways of monitoring the materials while in-transit.
+In this way, all people involved have real-time information on the materials as they move along the itinerary.
 In the end, technology provides the organization with a form of enhancing security for the materials.
 However, for technology to become an effective method of improving safety, there is a need for a regular training to enhance the employees’ skills.

 Compliance with the Law

 Transporting hazmat, especially across matters, is an issue that involves a variety of laws.
-The laws are designated to protect the interests of the people as they are the first victims of exposures.
+The laws are designated to protect the interests of people as they are the first victims of exposures.
 Additionally, the aim is to conserve the environment in light of the potential dangers the materials have on the environment.
-The Hazardous Materials Regulations (HMR), for instance, is a regulation with which organizations transporting hazmat have to comply (Rapik et al. 2011).
+The Hazardous Materials Regulations (HMR), for instance, is a regulation with which organizations transporting hazmat have to comply (Rapik & Barken et al., 2011).
 The rules, in most situations, focus on the security of the packages, the information provided to the public, the safety procedures in place in case of an incidence, and the final destination of the materials.
 In this way, the law ascertains the safety of the materials in transit.
-A keen analysis of the situation indicates that there more rule and regulations that volatile products have to comply with compared to mild materials.
-Therefore, the laws are meant to ensure organizations place importance in the safety of the materials in transit.
+A keen analysis of the situation indicates there are more rule and regulations volatile products have to comply with compared to milder materials.
+Therefore, the laws are meant to ensure organizations place importance on the safety of the materials in transit.

 The Use

-As noted earlier, transportation is part of the stages hazmat have to go through.
-There are rules and regulations set explicitly for hazmat that are waste and those that are raw materials.
-In most instances, organizations are extremely cautious of raw materials as they are part of their production chains (Gupta et al. 2012).
-However, research indicates the situation is different if the materials are waste products.
+As noted earlier, transportation is part of the stages hazmat has to go through.
+There are rules and regulations set explicitly for hazmat that are waste materials and those that are raw materials.
+In most instances, organizations are extremely cautious of raw materials as they are part of their production chains (Gupta, Das, & Mazumder, 2012).
+However, the situation is different if the materials are waste products.
 Dumping is an issue that has negatively impacted the environment and led to increased non-communicable diseases.
 It is the waste products that a majority of government regulations control.
-Notably, the rules also have to ensure the products are transported in means that are considerate of the environment, the lives of the people and animals, and property.
-Regardless of the use of the materials, safety is an issue that attracts the attention of relevant authority to ensure the prioritizing of other factors.
-The incidences that have occurred in the past involving the transportation of hazmat has been as a result of negligence, and the law has ensured appropriate compensation is made.
-In the process, people have placed importance on safety in the transportation process of their hazmat a matter that has increasingly reduced the occurrences of accidents.
+Notably, the rules also have to ensure the products are transported by means that are considerate of the environment, the lives of the people and animals, and property.
+Regardless of the use of the materials, safety is an issue that attracts the attention of relevant authorities to ensure the prioritizing of other factors.
+The incidences that have occurred in the past involving the transportation of hazmat has been a result of negligence, and the law has ensured appropriate compensation is made.
+In the process, people have placed importance on safety in the transportation process of their hazmat, a matter that has increasingly reduced the occurrences of accidents.

 Exposure